 -

-The U.S. system is very different.
+Getting recruited to a U.S college is very different from a regular application.
 College coaches hold significant influence in admissions.
 Their support can meaningfully increase your chances of being accepted, especially at highly selective universities.

 Strong academics still matter, but being a supported recruit creates an entirely different pathway compared to a standard applicant.
 Building relationships with coaches is essential if you want to get recruited to row in college.